 He works in traditional forms like the sonnet and villanelle as well as in so-called free verse and in forms influenced by rap and reggae.
-He has published five books of poetry, the latest being Night Vision (TriQuarterly Books, Northwestern University Press, 2005) and his poetry has appeared in various journals such as The Greenfield Review, The Massachusetts Review and in anthologies like Caribbean Poetry Now, Voiceprint, West Indian Poetry and others.
+He has published seven books of poetry, the latest being Wordplanting (Peepal Tree Press, 2019).
+His poetry has appeared in various journals such as The Greenfield Review, The Massachusetts Review and in anthologies including Caribbean Poetry Now, Voiceprint, West Indian Poetry and others.
 He has also edited Confluence:Nine St.Lucian Poets, So Much Poetry in We People, an anthology of performance poetry from the Eastern Caribbean, This Poem-Worthy Place, an anthology of poems from Bermuda, as well as student anthologies from creative writing students at the Sir Arthur Lewis Community College where he was a lecturer in literature and drama until 2007.

 He has participated in poetry workshops by Derek Walcott and Mervyn Morris.
 He has himself designed and taught poetry workshops in various places such as Ty Newydd in Wales and the UWI Caribbean Writers Summer Workshop in Barbados.